deathcrafter/ASimpleVisualizer/README.md

 2. Then you have to choose what size you want you visualizer to be.
 But here is the caveat, you can not make it just anything.
 You have to make the visualizer so that it preserves the aspect ratio of the image which makes sure that that the image doesn't look weirdly misshapen.
 3. Then comes the math.
    1. Before starting here is a list of terms used, you can find these settings in Visualizer Settings page of Generator.
+   - **choosenwidth** : width you chose for displaying the image visualizer
+   - **choosenheight** : height you choose according to width while preserving the image's aspect ratio
    - **barcount** : number of bars to generate
    - **barwidth** : width of individual bars
    - **bargap** : distance between consecutive bars